MOSEK/mosek.rust/doc/source/api.rst

     pub fn get_barc_sparsity ( &self,idxj  : & mut [i64] ) -> i64

 ``idxj``
-    Internal positions of the nonzeros elements in barc.

 *Returns:* ``numnz``
     ``numnz : i64``
-        Number of nonzero elements in barc.

-Get the positions of the nonzero elements in barc.

 .. index:: get_bars_j